TeamWalrus/Walrus/docs/getting-started.md

 Again, if your device supports it, emulating a card is easy, being much the same as writing a card (see above).

-As before, select the card in the wallet to be taken to its detailed information screen.
+As before, select the card in your wallet to be taken to its detailed information screen.
 This time, select the "*Emulate Card*" button.
 Currently, as Walrus only supports the Chameleon Mini for emulation, the card data is sent to the device and emulation is started immediately.
 (When support for other devices that don't permanently store a card in order to emulate it is added, a dialog will pop up much the same as when writing a card.)

 You can now hold your device's antenna up to a reader and the card data will be read.